Natural World Centre at Whisby Nature Park

 Inside The Natural World Centre visitors are welcomed by our team who are keen to make the visit a memorable one.
 The Centre is on two levels, a ground floor and lower ground floor and has been designed to ensure access for all.

 On the ground floor to the right of the entrance is an extensive giftshop which stocks not only mementos of the visit but also many fair trade and environmentally friendly gifts.
+For example, our popular round pillow dog beds are made from colorful recycled fabrics and are considered a luxurious perk for man's best friend.
+They are the most practical eco-friendly beds - washable and come in sizes to match your dog.
+The centre's mascot, Georgie, is photographed on the large round bed and that photo is prominently displayed in the entranceway.
 Walking through the giftshop enables the visitor to talk to our team about all aspects of their visit at reception and go on to one of two exhibition spaces.
 On the ground floor exhibitions change on a regular basis in an area overlooking both the 'Boardwalk' balcony and Thorpe Lake, and through a curved introduction area visitors can descend to the lower ground floor exhibition 'Our Changing World'

 To the left of the entrance visitors can enjoy the fayre offered in the Boardwalk Cafe , the Cafe provides visitors with a chance to buy fairtrade drinks and homemade cakes or partake of a delicious breakfast or lunch.